This course is of significant benefit to non-native teachers of English with up to 2 years’ experience in the CLIL environment and who:

 The objectives of this 2-week course on the Theory and Practice of CLIL are

-- to examine the impact on teaching of recent pedagogical developments including developments in classroom technology
+• to help develop their teaching techniques and confidence in teaching subjects through English and to examine the impact on teaching of recent pedagogical developments including developments in classroom technology

-- To examine the theoretical principles underpinning CLIL in such a way that they will be applicable to practice at primary and secondary level
+• to examine the theoretical principles underpinning CLIL in such a way that they will be applicable to practice at primary and secondary level

+This is a practical, hands-on, participative course.
 The input sessions are a blend of lecture format and practical activities based on CLIL methodology.
 Throughout the course, participants are encouraged to reflect on their own practice, consider alternative practices and try out a variety of classroom activities through lesson planning, workshops and presentations.